Connecting to the DevOps Velocity MCP server by using GitHub Copilot in Visual Studio Code

 code .

-3. Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P).
+3. Open the Command Palette by pressing the keys Ctrl+Shift+P or Cmd+Shift+P.

-4. Search and select Copilot: Add Server.
+4. Search and select MCP: Add Server.

 5. Choose HTTP as the server type, when prompted for the transport type.